Manan-dev/BookTalk/README.md

 ## Features

 - **User Authentication**: Secure and user-friendly authentication system.
-- **Interactive Book Reviews**: Create engaging posts with ratings, comments, and multimedia elements.
+- **Interactive Book Reviews**: Create engaging posts with reviews, comments, and multimedia elements.
 - **Social Engagement**: Like, comment, share, and save posts to foster community engagement.
 - **User Connections**: Follow other users, build a network of followers, and make connections.
 - **Recommendations**: Get personalized book and group recommendations.